 Julie-Anne grew up in sunny Perth, but considers herself very much a Melbournian.
 The daughter of an architect, her love for the built environment began very early in life.
 Initially studying architecture in Perth, the laneways of Melbourne were calling as was an increasing interest in interior design and Julie-Anne changed course, completing her studies at RMIT.

-Julie-Anne loves contributing to her local community and currently holds the position of school council president at the local primary school.
+Julie-Anne loves contributing to her local community and is the immediate past school council president at the local primary school.
 She also loves to contribute to her profession and has led student award judging panels for the BDAV and presented at seminars for the BDAV and DIA.

 Creative people in their own right, Charlie hopes for a career as an animator, whilst James would like to be a YouTuber.